-When students performance falls below ASU Academic Good Standing (2.0 cumulative GPA), the student is placed on probation and is subject to disqualification.
+When a student's performance falls below ASU Academic Good Standing (2.0 cumulative GPA), the student is placed on probation and is subject to disqualification.
 In the College of Integrative Sciences and Arts, one aspect of your advisor’s job is to help students return to Academic Good Standing.
 We are committed to doing everything we can to help you reach your full potential and achieve your academic goals.

 Your Academic Standing is determined twice annually—in December after fall semester grades have posted, and in May after spring grades have posted.
 Grades earned during summer will affect your GPA, but are not considered for probation purposes until the next review period.
 This is true for grade changes and the removal of incompletes.
-Please also note that if you were placed on probation by another college before changing your major to BIS, that probation code will remain in effect until the next review period regardless of your current GPA.

 What Happens When You Are on Probation?

 You will receive a letter from the College of Integrative Sciences and Arts.
 This letter refers you to this website and tells you, among other things, that you will need to meet with your academic advisor.
 All College of Integrative Sciences and Arts probation students will be required to complete an Academic Success Agreement with their academic advisor.

 In that meeting, you and your advisor will go over what it means to be on probation.
 He or she will also clear you to register for classes or assist you in making changes to your class schedule.
 The bulk of the meeting, though, is spent exploring ways in which the university can help you get on track.
 Because students often struggle because of factors other than their academic skills, we also may refer you to other departments on campus.
 Essentially, if we’re not in the best position to give you guidance and help, we’ll help you find the people who are.